Éducaloi

 What is the purpose of a court appearance?

 The “appearance” is the first step in legal proceedings.
 This is when the adolescent tells the judge whether she is pleading guilty or not guilty to the alleged offence.
-In other words, the appearance allows the young person to tell the judge her answer to the charges.
-To learn more, see the Infosheet entitled Admitting or Denying Your Guilt
+In other words, the appearance allows the youth to let the judge know her answer to the charges.
+To learn more on this topic, consult the Infosheet entitled Admitting or denying your guilt.

 What happens at the appearance?

-An appearance generally occurs before a youth court judge in a courtroom at the courthouse.
-It is rare for a young person to appear alone before the judge.
-Normally, she is accompanied by her lawyer, and her parents are present.
+The appearance generally takes place in a courtroom before a youth court judge.
+It is rare for a youth to appear alone before the judge.
+Normally, the youth is accompanied by her lawyer and her parents are present.
 The appearance doesn’t take very long, usually just a few minutes.

-The names of all the adolescents who are scheduled to appear are printed on a list called the “roll”.
-The clerk, who is a kind of courtroom assistant for the judge, calls each name on the list.
-When her name is called, the adolescent stands in front of the judge, and the clerk reads the “information”, which is a document describing the charges against her.
+The names of all the adolescents who are scheduled to appear before the court are printed on a list called the “roll”.
+The clerk, who is a kind of courtroom assistant for the judge, calls each name on the list, one after the other.
+When her name is called, the adolescent stands in front of the judge and the clerk reads the “information”, which is a document that describes the charges against her.

-After reading the charges, the clerk asks the adolescent how she would like to respond to them.
+After reading the charges to the adolescent, the clerk asks her if she would like to respond to them.
 She can either plead guilty or not guilty.
 If she pleads guilty, the next step will be sentencing.
-But if she pleads not guilty, a trial will take place to determine whether she is guilty of the charges.
+But if she pleads not guilty, a trial will take place in order to determine if she is guilty or not guilty of the charges against her.

 When does the appearance before the court take place?

 The time between the alleged offence and the appearance can vary.
-If the young person is arrested and then released by the police, her appearance will probably happen within a few days of the alleged offence.
+If the youth is arrested and then released by the police, her appearance will probably happen within a few days of the alleged offence.

-If the adolescent is arrested and held, her first appearance will take place within 24 hours so that a judge can decide whether to release her.
-The appearance to plead guilty or not guilty takes place several days later.
+If the adolescent is arrested and detained, her first appearance will take place within 24 hours, so that a judge can decide whether to release her or not.
+The appearance to enter a plea takes place several days later.

-When the police release a young person, how do they make sure she will show up for court?
+When the police release the youth, how do they make sure she will show up for court?

-If the police release an adolescent but still plan to charge her, they give her a document telling her the exact date and time of her court appearance.
+If the police release the adolescent but they still plan to charge her, they give her a document that tells her the exact date and time of her court appearance.
 Depending on the situation, this document might be an Appearance Notice or a Promise to Appear, which can include an undertaking to respect certain conditions.
-The adolescent might also receive a summons in the mail telling her when she must appear.
+The adolescent might also receive a summons in the mail, telling her when she must appear.

-Even if she receives one of these documents, Sophie might still be tempted, for a lot of different reasons, not to show up for her appearance.
-But skipping the appearance is an offence.
+Even if she receives one of these documents, Sophie might still be tempted not to show up for her appearance.
+Skipping the appearance is an offence, though.
 If Sophie doesn’t show up to court, a judge can issue a warrant for her arrest.
 This means that a police officer can arrest her at any time after the warrant has been issued.
-She might even be detained until she has to appear before the judge – to make sure she doesn’t disappear again!
+She might then be detained until she meets the judge – to make sure she doesn’t disappear again!

-Also, if she leaves the jurisdiction (the geographic area of a court’s authority), she can be charged with the offence of breaking a condition of her release.
+Also, if she leaves the jurisdiction, she can be charged with the offence of breaking a condition of her release.

 What rights does an adolescent have when she appears before a judge?

 After the charges are read, the adolescent can ask for an explanation.
-This explanation must be suitable for her age and capacity to understand.
-If the adolescent has a lawyer and the lawyer tells the judge that he has explained the charges to her, the adolescent can waive the reading of the charges.
+This explanation must be adapted to her age and to her capacity to understand.
+If the adolescent has a lawyer and the lawyer tells the judge that he has explained the charges to her, the adolescent can waive reading the charges.

 Is there anything left to do after the appearance?

 Absolutely!
-The appearance is just the beginning of proceedings in youth court.
+The appearance is just the beginning of proceedings before the youth court.

-In this case, a date will be set for her to return to court for sentencing.
+In this case, a date will be set for her to return to court so that she can receive her sentence.

-The judge and lawyers set a date by which the police must share any evidence regarding the offence with the lawyer for the adolescent.
+The judge and the lawyers set a date for disclosure of the evidence.
 The file might be heard several times by the court before a trial date is finally set.
 When the trial date rolls around, the adolescent’s lawyer returns before the court to argue the case.

 Important